suman711/Airline-Ticket-Price-Prediction/README.md

 # Airline Ticket Price Prediction
-This project predicts flight ticket prices based on various input features, such as origin, destination, date, and airline.
+This project predicts flight ticket prices based on various input features, such as origin, destination, date and airline.
 It uses a machine learning model built with Python and scikit-learn, with a user interface developed in ReactJS and styled with Tailwind CSS.

 # Features
 1. Predicts flight ticket prices based on selected parameters.